siegcollado/rails-box/README.md

-Set up an Ubuntu VM with Ruby, MySQL, etc using Vagrant
+Set up an Ubuntu VM with Ruby, MySQL, etc using Vagrant.

+Created using rove.io